boba2fett/GitAndJira/README.md

 # BranchJira

-Copies the right branch Name or a suitable begin of a Commit Message directly from Jira into your Clipboard.
+Copies the right branch Name or a suitable begin of a Commit Message directly from Jira into your Clipboard

 ## Build